MohammadBahemmat/npvt-collector/README.EN.md

 This project reads each channel's public web preview page (<code>t.me/s</code>) — the exact same technique used in your <code>V2ray-Collector</code> and <code>news-monitor</code> projects — with no need for an <strong>API, a user-account login, or a personal phone number</strong>.
 </p>
 <p>
-Every newly found file is compared against previously seen files by <strong>name + size</strong>, and duplicates are dropped; the link to each unique file is then sent, via a <strong>plain Telegram bot</strong> (no forwarding, no membership in source channels required), to a channel of your choice.
+Every newly found file is compared against previously seen files by <strong>name + size</strong>, and duplicates are dropped; then up to 10 of the newest unique files (by publish time on the source channel) are sent in a single message, via a <strong>plain Telegram bot</strong>, to a channel of your choice.
 </p>

 <img src="line.gif" alt="separator" style="display: block; margin: 30px auto;" />